 3. Remark on Your ‘Most Meaningful’ Experiences

-When you designate an experience as ‘most meaningful,’ the application will prompt you to complete the ‘Most Meaningful Experience Remarks’ section.
+When you designate an experience as ‘most meaningful,’ the application will prompt you to complete the ‘Most Meaningful Experience Remarks’ section, which has a 1,325-character limit.

 When I started volunteering at the homeless shelter, I was looking forward to accumulating volunteer hours doing something I enjoyed.
 However, serving some of our society’s most needy members and developing lasting relationships with them quickly trumped the pleasure of cooking.
 I recognized early on that my service could transcend spooning meals onto a plate.
 While our diners clearly needed nourishment, they were also looking for community.
 Simply asking many of them how their weeks were going, about their upbringing, and eventually, how they became homeless, got them to open up and share their stories.
 These stories stirred up feelings of gratitude and humility knowing that many of my blessings (e.g., growing up a in a nice neighborhood with an intact family) were unearned.
 In addition, I came to understand how resilient human beings are.
 Against great odds, many homeless individuals had developed and maintained a positive life outlook, and some were able to improve their housing and career situations.
 While I was always glad to learn about these developments, I was sad to lose touch with these friends.
 I suppose this experience parallels the goal of a medical doctor: to not be needed anymore.